jedisct1/libsodium.js/README.md

 ## Usage:

 * Once you've compiled libsodium, import the contents of the `out` folder to your application.
-Note that you can place the js files anywhere in the app, but from what I've seen, the `libsodium.js.mem` file (I hear you asking ["But what does it do?"](http://kripken.github.io/emscripten-site/docs/tools_reference/emcc.html#emcc-memory-init-file)) must be located in the root folder of your app.
-(And if you're able to place it elsewhere, please let me now as I'm interested)
 * To find out what are the available methods and how to use them, please have a look at the `API.md`, written at the end of the compilation process

 List of wrapped algorithms and functions: